-On Thursday, May 2, 2019, the Arts + Business Council, a Council of the Chamber of Commerce for Greater Philadelphia, hosted author and New York University professor Amy Whitaker at the Pennsylvania Academy of the Fine Arts‘ Rhoden Arts Center for Defining Innovation.
+On Thursday, May 2, 2019, the Arts + Business Council, a Council of the Chamber of Commerce for Greater Philadelphia, hosted author and New York University professor Amy Whitaker at the Pennsylvania Academy of the Fine Arts‘ Rhoden Arts Center for our Defining Innovation speaker series.
 Often referred to as a “business poet,” Whitaker has made integrating the creative and practical her life’s work.
 She teaches business to artists, art to businesspeople, and recognizes the interdependent and symbiotic nature of both vantage points to generating innovation.

 The program began with a performance by BalletX, a premier contemporary ballet company founded in 2005 and based in Philadelphia, Pennsylvania.
 Following the performance, BalletX Co-Founder Christine Cox took to the stage to share a brief history of dance and its place in the art history of Philadelphia.
 Our Executive Director, Markita Morris-Louis, Esq., thanked Cox for her work and dedication to the city and stood at the podium to introduce Whitaker and commence the program.
 Morris-Louis closed her remarks with this: “At the Arts + Business Council, we want the power of these programs and the connections you make to follow you beyond this program.
 Build meaningful connections, grow your opportunities.
 That’s what you’re here to do today.
 Take full advantage of it.”